TitledGames/titledgames.github.io/docs/BEGINNER_GUIDE.md

 4. Explore responsive design for mobile devices
 5. Look into CSS animations and transitions
 6. Study JavaScript frameworks (when you're ready!)

-Welcome to the world of web development! 🚀